Egg-laying and Marsupial Mammals

 Possums, gliders, and bandicoots are nocturnal marsupials, but apart from the green ringtail possum, I photographed these in the evening under artificial lighting conditions.
 Yellow-footed antechinus is more active in the day although I this individual and the long-nosed bandicoot was active in the evening.

 Egg-laying and Marsupial Mammal Taxonomy

-The Mammals Photo Album webpage describe the higher-level taxonomy for the featured families placed in Monotremata (Monotremes) and infraclass Metatheria (Marsupial Mammals).
+The Mammals Photo Album webpage describes the higher-level taxonomy for the featured families placed in Monotremata (Monotremes) and infraclass Metatheria (Marsupial Mammals).

 Egg-laying Mammals comprise two families: Ornithorhynchidae (Platypus) and Tachyglossidae (Echidnas), each with one genus/species.

 Marsupial Mammals galleries feature species from eight families: